Trail descriptions in and around the San Francisco Bay Area

 Wilder Ranch (Eucalyptus Loop and Long Meadow Trail)

-This alternate route through this scenic park misses some of the park's highlights, but it's worth a try to see different parts of the park's trail network.
+This alternate route through this scenic park misses some of the park's highlights, but it's worth a try to see different parts of the park's trail network and may be preferable for riders with less experience.

 Fun